 If you are interested in applying for scholarships, grants-in-aid, and/or federal loans, DSPT offers Scholarship and Grant in Aid to both prospective and returning students.
-The GTU Financial Aid Office provides support for all federal student loan applications.
+Your contact for financial aid-related concerns is Aaron Anderson, Assistant Director of Financial Aid.

 Institutional aid awarded by DSPT takes into consideration the student's financial need based on their EFC from the FAFSA, academic (GPA) performance, extracurricular activities, and individual participation in the community life of the Church and School.
 Please click link in the left hand bar for the estimated non-tuition expenses for the academic year.

 Those not yet enrolled in a DSPT program must apply to an MA program by the March 15 or November 1 priority deadline for consideration for institutional aid.